 Students work through the course material that is presented in a timed online format complete with videos, interactive games, and online exams.
 Learn More

 Once you have completed the 6 required courses, you will need to submit your license application, application fee, and class completion certificates to the Texas Real Estate Commission (TREC).
+You can file your license application directly from the TREC website and certificates can be emailed to firstname.lastname@example.org.
 Please visit our "Steps to a Texas Real Estate License" page for relevent links and additional information pertaining to this process.